-Physician-level practitioners must meet the following selection criteria:
+Physician-Level practitioners must meet the following selection criteria:

 - 1. Graduation from an accredited medical school - 2.
-Current, unrestricted medical license in the state in which practice is to occur. - 3.
+Current, unrestricted\ medical license in the state in which practice is to occur. - 3.
 Professional liability insurance coverage in the amount of \$1 million per occurrence/\$3 million aggregate or community standard as approved by MHN - 4.
 Psychiatrists must have Board certification in psychiatry or completion of an ACGME-accredited residency in psychiatry - 5.
 Current controlled substances registration (DEA certificate) - 6.
-Addictionologists must have current certification from the American Society of Addiction Medicine - 7.
-Hospital admitting privileges in good standing at the hospital designated as the primary admitting facility, or an admitting action plan (TRICARE only) - 8.
-Current resume or curriculum vitae that details five years of relevant work history and clinical training (work absences must be explained by the applicant) - 9.
+Addictionologists must have current certification from the American Society of Addiction Medicine

+- 7. Current resume or curriculum vitae that details five years of relevant work history and clinical training (work absences must be explained by the applicant) - 8.
 Foreign medical school graduates must submit ECFMG certification to demonstrate proficiency in the English language